Comic, singer, dancer, interlocutor, pantomime dame, sketch artist, stage manager, manager, entrepreneur, writer.

 Image source: Queensland Figaro and Punch 26 Jan.
 (1889), 5

 aka Charlie Horton

 (1865-1901) English-born song and dance artist, comedian, actor, stage manager, writer [Born William John Rogers]

 Charley Horton’s career was carried out between the early 1880s and 1887, at which time he contracted rheumatic fever while undertaking a tour of New Zealand in 1897.
 He came to Australia as a child and initially trained as a compositor before turning to the theatre.
-After learning his early stagecraft from such comedians as Baker and Farron, Horton established his reputation as a Negro song and dance artiste with Melbourne’s People’s Concerts and Frank Smith‘s Sir Joseph Bank’s Pavilion (Botany, NSW).
+After learning his early stagecraft from such comedians as Baker and Farron, Horton established his reputation as a Negro song and dance artiste with Melbourne’s People’s Concerts and Frank Smith‘s Sir Joseph Bank’s Pavilion (Botany, New South Wales).
 Associated with many leading local performers of the era, he secured engagements with John F. Sheridan, Alfred Dampier, Hiscocks’ Federal Minstrels, and Charlie Fanning among others, and wrote at least one minstrel farce.